 32.3.11 Receiver specification

-For tests in this subclause, (#1194) the input levels are measured at the antenna connector and are referenced as the average power per receive antenna.
+For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level and CCA sensitivity requirements described in this subclause, (#1194) the input levels are measured at the antenna connector and are referenced as the average power per receive antenna.
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test.

-(#1005)
+(#1005) For requirements on receiver minimum input sensitivity in 32.3.10.1 (Receiver minimum input sensitivity), adjacent channel rejection in 32.3.11.2 (Adjacent channel rejection) and nonadjacent channel rejection in 32.3.11.3 (Nonadjacent channel rejection) apply to PPDUs that meet all the following conditions:

+1.6 us GI is used

+NGV-LTF-2x is used

+LDPC is used

+The PPDU is an NGV PPDU

 32.3.11.1 Receiver minimum input sensitivity

-The packet error ratio (PER) shall be less than 10% for a PSDU with the rate dependent input levels listed in Table 32-14 (Receiver minimum input level sensitivity).
-A noise figure of 10 dB and an implementation loss of 5 dB are assumed. (#1090, #1185) The PSDU length shall be 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations.
-The test in this subclause and the minimum sensitivity levels specified in Table 32-x (Receiver minimum input level sensitivity) apply 1.6 us GI, NGV-LTF-2x, LDPC and NGV PPDUs. (#1005)
+The packet error ratio (PER) shall be less than 10% for a PSDU with the rate dependent input levels listed in Table 32-14 (Receiver minimum input level sensitivity). (#1090, #1185) The PSDU length shall be 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations. (#1005)